CtrlZ-FRC4096/Robot-2025-Public/README.md

 # Ctrl-Z FRC Team 4096 - Robot Code 2025

-The codebase for Elevator-Z, the Ctrl-Z robot used in FRC 2025 REEFSCAPE competition seasons.
+The codebase for Pozeidon, the Ctrl-Z robot used in FRC 2025 REEFSCAPE competition seasons.

 ## Overview